adambarry/Home-Assistant-controlled-underfloor-heating/README.md

 ## Turn off pump
-This script turns off the pump if its invoked and all of the wall plugs are either `off` or `unavailable` (or `unknown`) for some reason, as there's no point in running the circulation pump if no water circuts are open.
-By including <u>all</u> of the wall plugs in the script, when can simply call the same script from all of the automations which we will do later on.
+This script turns off the pump if its invoked and all of the relays are either `off` or `unavailable` (or `unknown`) for some reason, as there's no point in running the circulation pump if no water circuts are open.
+By including <u>all</u> of the relays in the script, when can simply call the same script from all of the automations which we will do later on.

 ### Script
 1. Name: `Turn off pump`